 If you just know that this Monday is finally going to be the day you’re starting an exercise routine, then make the plans in advance.
-Circle the date on the calendar, print up your workout sheets, have your workout clothes washed, set out your equipment, get your grocery shopping done based on your diet plan and have your food bought and prepped.
+Circle the date on the calendar, print up your workout sheets, and have your workout clothes washed.
+Set out your equipment, get your grocery shopping done based on your diet plan and have your food bought and prepped.
 You want to start Monday with a bang!

 3. A Calendar is Motivating

 For me, there is nothing like crossing off each day on my calendar as I complete the workout.
-I printed out the 21 Day Fix workout program and after each day, I’d draw a line through it and share on my Instagram stories (#21DayFix and #Beachbody!)
+I print out the Beachbody workout programs and after each day, I’d draw a line through it and share on my Instagram stories.